Neutral Helium Microscopy (SHeM): A Review: Introduction

 The research behind neutral helium microscopes includes four main areas, which can be mapped to the different stages of the imaging probe trajectory.
-Firstly fluid dynamics, which is used to model the supersonic expansion of helium gas into vacuum and needed to establish the intensity and matter wave properties of the helium beam.
-Secondly, de Broglie matter wave optics, which describes the interaction of the neutral helium atoms with the optical elements, such as zone plates, pinholes and mirrors, critical for the microscope resolution.
+Firstly modelling of the supersonic expansion of helium gas into vacuum, needed to establish the intensity and matter wave properties of the probing helium beam.
+Secondly, de-Broglie matter wave optics, which describes the interaction of the neutral helium atoms with the optical elements, such as zone plates, pinholes and mirrors, critical for the microscope resolution.
 Thirdly, helium atom surface scattering, modelling the interaction between the neutral helium atoms and the sample, thus determining the contrast properties.
 Finally the helium atom detection, targeting the difficult problem of detecting hard-to-ionise neutral helium atoms.
 In addition to these four area comes research specifically dedicated to the application of scanning helium microscopes.
 This includes problems such as optimisation of the overall configuration of the tool, advanced imaging techniques (including stereo-imaging), signal processing and image analysis.

-For this review we have provided an open-source implementation of the solution to the Boltzmann equation in spherical coordinates used in previous helium microsocope simulation work.
+For this review we have provided an open-source implementation of the solution to the Boltzmann equation in spherical coordinates used in previous helium microscope simulation work.
 It is meant as a service for those interested in pursuing their own helium microscope designs.
 The code can be found on GitHub: \cite{githubrepo}.
-We also would like to draw the attention to the ray tracing simulation program of the Cambridge SHeM, provided by Lambrick and Seremet, also avialable on GitHuB~\cite{githubray}.
+We would also like to draw attention to the ray tracing simulation program of the Cambridge SHeM, provided by Lambrick and Seremet, also available on GitHuB~\cite{githubray}.

 We begin this review with a brief historical overview of the research that made neutral helium microscopy possible.
 Then we follow the trajectory of a helium atom through a neutral helium microscope as described above.
 In this way, we review the background research, step by step.
 Then we move on to discuss the latest research on microscope design and imaging techniques and we present an overview of the SHeM images published up till now.
 The paper finishes with an outlook on the expected future of the field.